tale-toul/OCP4baremetalIPI/README.md

                           --port 701${x} --address 192.168.30.1 bmipi-worker${x}; done
 ```

-Check that the VMs are accepted:
+Check that the Vs are accepted:
 ```
 (virtualbmc) # vbmc list +---------------+--------+--------------+------+